SecuritySynapse/security-summit-project-update/writing/update.md

 ### Restatement of Learning Objectives

-TODO: Make sure to re-state at least two or three of the learning objectives, using the correct notation for its label as provided in the syllabus.
+TODO: Make sure to re-state at least one of the learning objectives, using the correct notation for its label as provided in the syllabus.

 ### Assessment of Your Current Level of Attainment of the Learning Objectives